 Richard C. Pfenniger, Jr. Mr. Pfenniger is currently a private investor.
-Previously, he served as the Interim CEO of Vein Clinics of America, Inc., a privately held company, from May 2014 through February 2015, as the Interim CEO of IntegraMed America, Inc., a privately held company (IntegraMed), from January 2013 through June 2013, as Chief Executive Officer and President of Continucare Corporation, a provider of physician services, from October 2003 until December 2011, and the Chairman of Continucare's board of directors from September 2002 until December 2011.
+Previously, he served as the Interim CEO of Vein Clinics of America, Inc., a privately held company (IntegraMed), from January 2013 through June 2013, as Chief Executive Officer and President of Continucare Corporation, a provider of physician services, from October 2003 until December 2011, and the Chairman of Continucare's board of directors from September 2002 until December 2011.
 Additionally, Mr. Pfenniger served as CEO and Vice Chairman of Whitman Education Group, Inc., a post-secondary education provider, from 1997 until 2003.
 From 1994 to 1997, Mr. Pfenniger served as Chief Operating Officer of IVAX Corporation, and from 1989 to 1994 he served as Senior Vice President-Legal Affairs and General Counsel of IVAX Corporation.
 Prior to that, Mr. Pfenniger was engaged in the private practice of law, and earlier in his career, Mr. Pfenniger worked as a C.P.A. with Price Waterhouse & Co.
-Mr. Pfenniger is a director of OPKO Health, Inc., GP Strategies, Inc., Wright Investors' Services Holdings, Inc. and BioCardia, Inc., each a publicly-held company, and IntegraMed America.
-Mr. Pfenniger is a member and chair of the audit committee of each of GP Strategies, Inc. and OPKO Health, Inc., Mr. Pfenniger received his B.B.A. from Florida Atlantic University and his J.D. from the University of Florida.
+Mr. Pfenniger is a director of OPKO Health, Inc., GP Strategies, Inc. and BioCardia, Inc., each a publicly-held company, and IntegraMed America.
+Mr. Pfenniger is a member and chair of the audit committee of each of GP Strategies, Inc. and OPKO Health, Inc. Mr. Pfenniger received his B.B.A. from Florida Atlantic University and his J.D. from the University of Florida.
 As a result of Mr. Pfenniger's multi-faceted experience as a chief executive officer, chief operating officer and general counsel, he is able to provide valuable business, leadership and management advice to the Board in many critical areas.
 In addition, Mr. Pfenniger's knowledge of the healthcare business has given him insight into many aspects of our business.
 Mr. Pfenniger also brings financial expertise to the Board, including through his service as Chairman of our Audit Committee.